ahern55/resume/README.md

 ```

 ## Publishing
 I publish my resume to github by running the `publish.sh` script.
+The script copies the rendered pdf to this directory and to my [website repo](https://github.com/ahern55/ahern55.github.io).